laoyigrace/subject/doc/source/configuring.rst

 Default: ``10737418240`` (10 GB)

 Size, in bytes, that the subject cache should be constrained to.
-Images files are cached automatically in the local subject cache, even if the writing of that subject file would put the total cache size over this size.
+Subjects files are cached automatically in the local subject cache, even if the writing of that subject file would put the total cache size over this size.
 The ``glance-cache-pruner`` executable is what prunes the subject cache to be equal